 White or light variegated leaves lack chlorophyll and therefore cannot process sunlight into energy as well as green leaves that have good amounts of this pigment.
 Because of the inability to deal with the sun, variegated plants will often burn even in mild sun.
 Yes, they need lots of light but left unprotected in full sun, many light variegated succulents and other plants will most likely suffer burns and/or die.

 Another claim I’ve come across is that low nitrogen fertilizer can help with maintaining variegation.
-This is also unlikely to be true either.
+This is unlikely to be true either.
 As a nursery we use different ratio fertlizers for different types of plants we grow and our experiments show no difference in variegation when changing fertilizers with different amounts of nitrogen.

 To be honest, when a plant decides to start reverting its variegation, there is not much you can do.
 Pruning non variegated leaves or branched can help greatly, but it is really about luck.
 Sometimes a plant will respond and keep growing variegated, other times it will ignore your efforts.